Templates & Lessons

 July 10, 2020

-Building Classroom Culture with Pear Deck Trivia!
+Building Classroom Culture with Pear Deck Trivia

-Our design team created a simple templated Deck—made to be delivered over a video conference—with rounds focused on a variety of topics from pop culture to history to surprising facts about various Pear Deck team members.
+Our design team created a simple templated Deck — made to be delivered over a video conference — with rounds focused on a variety of topics from pop culture to history to surprising facts about various Pear Deck team members.
 And with that, Quarantrivia was born!

 This brief game became something to look forward to, a step toward rebuilding the connected culture we took for granted when physical proximity came so easily.
-We decided to share these templates and best practices in the hopes that it will bring your class, school community, PLN, friends or family a bit of connection and joy as well.
+We decided to share these templates and best practices in the hopes it will bring your class, school community, friends or family a bit of connection and joy as well.

 Building a trivia Deck for your class is simple.
 We’ve included a few sample questions using different Pear Deck question types to give you a starting point.